Example of VLOOKUP with Multiple IF Condition in Excel (9 Criteria)

 =INDEX(D5:D8,MATCH(1,(F4=B5:B8)*(G4=C5:C8),0))

-We’ll apply the INDEX MATCH formula for performing the lookup operation in multiple columns and returning the Price of the mentioned fruit.
-So, learn the steps below.
+We’ll apply the INDEX MATCH formula to perform the lookup operation in multiple columns and return the Price.

 STEPS: